-Tui Na has always had a close relationship to Chinese martial arts, as traumatic injuries (such as dislocations, sprains, fractures, etc.) are commonplace in any combative training environment.
-In modern China, this treatment is widely popular and many hospitals include Tui Na as a standard aspect of treatment, with several specializations, as for infants, adults, orthopedics, traumatology, sports medicine, among others.
-In the Western world, Tui Na, as other Asian bodywork modalities, has become increasingly popular over the last decades and it is frequently taught as a part of the curriculum at some acupuncture schools.
+Tui Na has always had a close relationship with the Chinese martial arts, because traumatic injuries (such as dislocations, sprains, fractures, etc.) are commonplace in any combative environment.
+In modern China, Tuina Massage is widely popular, and many hospitals include it as a standard modality of treatment, with several specializations for infants, adults, orthopedics, traumatology, sports medicine, among others.

-Tui Na treatment is given on a mat on the floor or on a table, and usually on the clothed body.
-The receiver should wear loose and comfortable clothes, preferably with top and pants/skirt as separate articles of clothing, to facilitate the exposure of an area that may require direct skin contact.
+Usually, Tuina treatments are given clothed on a mat on the floor, on a massage table, or chair.
+The receiver would wear loose and comfortable clothes, preferably with top and pants/skirt as separate articles of clothing, to facilitate the exposure of an area that may require direct skin contact.